Third DUI Penalties in Florida

-Not all DUI arrests will result in a conviction.
-Avoiding that conviction may save you thousands of dollars from both direct and indirect consequences that would otherwise be required by a conviction.
+Keep in mind that not all DUI arrests will result in a conviction.
+Avoiding that DUI conviction may save you thousands of dollars from both direct and indirect consequences that would otherwise be required by a conviction.

-You only have ten (910) days after your arrest to demand a formal review hearing to challenge the administrative suspension of your driver’s license.
-The formal review hearing is one of the most important parts of your case.
+To help avoid the conviction, your attorney needs to take advantage of all avenues of attacking the allegations.
+For example, you only have ten (10) days after your arrest to demand a formal review hearing to challenge the administrative suspension of your driver’s license.
+The formal review hearing is one of the most important parts of your case because it allows your attorney to gather evidence early in the case.

 Attorney for a 3rd DUI in Tampa, FL

-With offices in downtown Tampa in Hillsborough County and New Port Richey in Pasco County, we fight drunk driving cases throughout the greater Tampa Bay area.
+With offices in downtown Tampa in Hillsborough County, New Port Richey in Pasco County, and Clearwater in Pinellas County, FL, we fight drunk driving cases throughout the greater Tampa Bay area.

 Call (813) 250-0500.